The Beginner’s Guide to Email Design With Examples

 Check the readability

 Apart from the written text, how the text shows up in the recipient's inbox impacts the readability.
-That's why you need to keep an eye on typography.
+That's why you need to keep an eye on the readability of the content in addition to typography.

-The font size and weight should be such that readers can read the content without much effort.
-For better readability across all devices, font size should be readable and easy on the eyes.
+The font size and weight should be such that the readers can read the content without much effort or strain on their eyes.
+The text color should contrast with the background to ensure readability and enhance visual clarity for the recipients.

 Two examples of font size in email: One with less than 13px and other with 16px (recommended)